 Ian Balcom, Ph.D.

-Assistant Professor, Natural Sciences
+Associate Professor, Natural Sciences

 The development and application of ecological designs for the management of environmental pollution has been the central focus of my research since my time as an undergraduate at UVM when I investigated the removal of heavy metals from landfill leachate by cattails.
 My PhD dissertation research focused on the microbial ecology of plant roots in petroleum contaminated soil.
 The results of this work indicated the composition of the soil bacteria recruited by plants roots growing in polycyclic aromatic hydrocarbon (PAH)-contaminated soil systems follow a common functional pattern.
 Three-membered consortia with groups of plant-growth promoters, PAH-metabolizers, and biosurfactant producers were identified on the roots of all the plant species analyzed.

 Currently, my lab is characterizing the microbial ecology of pharmaceutical and personal care product (PPCP) removal in Eco-Machines.
 Coupling PPCP concentration data with culture-independent, “next generation” DNA sequencing characterization of the biome of the multi-phased Eco-Machine has shed some light on the structure and composition of the microbial ecology and PPCP removal processes in Eco-Machines.
 With ~259 million DNA sequences and the PPCP concentrations of different phases of the Sharon, VT Eco-Machine system we anticipate elucidating the design parameters that will maximize PPCP removal from wastewater, thereby allowing specifically designed ecological reactors to be developed.